edoigtrd/template/readme.md

 ```bash
 template remove <template name>
 ```
-this will delete the template from the template directory. note that template name is specified in the template configuration file while creating the template.
+this will delete the template from the template directory.<br>
+Note: that template name is specified in the template configuration file while creating the template.

 ## Update template files :
 To update the template files run: